apnadkarni/blt/man/vector.rst

 The **blt::vector** command tries to overcome these disadvantages while still retaining the ease of use of TCL arrays.
 The **blt::vector** command creates both a new TCL command and associate array which are linked to the vector points.
 You can randomly access vector points though the elements of array.
-Not have all indices are generated for the array, so printing the array (using the **parray** procedure) does not print out all the point values.
+Not have all indices are generated for the array, so printing the array (using the TCL **parray** procedure) does not print out all the point values.
 You can use the **blt::vector** command to access the array as a whole.
 You can copy, append, or sort vector using its command.
 If you need greater performance, or customized behavior, you can write your own C code to manage vectors.

 KEYWORDS
 --------